Helm configuration

 config.ldap.emailAttr

 The attribute from which to get the user’s email address.
+Set to null to not look up email addresses.
 Default: mail.

 config.ldap.nameAttr

 The attribute from which to get the user’s full name.
 This attribute should hold the whole name that should be used, not just a surname or family name (which are not universally valid concepts anyway).
+Set to null to not look up full names.
 Default: displayName.

 config.ldap.userSearchAttr

 The attribute holding the username, used to find the user’s entry.
+If config.ldap.groupSearchByDn is true (the default), this should also be the attribute used to construct the user DN.
 Default: uid.

 Firestore UID/GID assignment

 Gafaelfawr can manage UID and GID assignment internally, using Google Firestore as the storage mechanism.
-This only works with Open ID Connect authentication, and Cloud SQL must also be enabled.
+Cloud SQL must also be enabled.
 The same service account used for Cloud SQL must have read/write permissions to Firestore.

-When this support is enabled, Gafaelfawr ignores any UID and GID information from the tokens issued by the upstream OpenID Connect provider and from LDAP, and instead assigns UIDs and GIDs to users and groups by name the first time that a given username or group name is seen.
+When this support is enabled, Gafaelfawr ignores any UID and GID information from GitHub or LDAP, and instead assigns UIDs and GIDs to users and groups by name the first time that a given username or group name is seen.
 UIDs and GIDs are never reused.
 They are assigned from the ranges documented in DMTN-225.

 To enable use of Firestore for UID/GID assignment, add the following configuration: